atsb/MacPenumbra/README.md

 NOTE: Currently this is NOT ARM64 compatible for Macs due to a CG.Framework dependency.
 Otherwise, for x86_64 Intel Mac users, this is playable.

 NOTE: This is currently under heavy development.
-I've largely gone back to the original code and am porting it from scratch as rehatched broke a lot of things.
-This won't take very long and we WILL have a proper macOS version soon!
+We WILL have a proper universal macOS version eventually!
+Contributors are welcome.

 Building
 --------